 Plan ahead.
 As the saying goes "failing to plan is planning to fail" so prepare you week ahead.
 Sit down at the end of every weekend and literally diarise in your exercise for the week ahead.
 This pre-planning will help to ensure you have everything in order to make it happen.
 This includes: packing your gym bag, planning your food around sessions and arranging the family so training can be locked in.
 If you're still needing the extra push then plan to meet a friend or book into a group training session.

 Sleep.
-It's not new advice but it's actually extremely important.
+It's not new advice but it's actually important.
 Aim for a minimum of 7-8 hours of sleep per night.
 This will provide extra support to your immune system and aid muscle repair and recovery.
 Bonus points for going to bed and waking up at the same time each day!
 Your body likes to have a rhythm.
+Having trouble getting out of bed?
+Open the curtains and let the sun stream in on mornings its around.

 Increase your fruit and vegetables.
 Sorry folks but 5+ a day isn't going to cut it if you're planning to train regularly through the cooler months.
 Our bodies need all the vitamins and minerals they can get, so aim to include vegetables and fruits into every meal.
 Yes, vegetables at breakfast is actually not a silly idea (think, savoury omellete).
 Eating a wide variety of colourful produce is essential for immune support.